-Inclusion of delayed decoupling to a sequential tuned filter removes spurious signals without costs in sensitivity and improves the quality of related multi-dimensional experiments.
-As revealed in Fig. 4(a), the sequential $X{150}X{120}$ sequence adequately supress signals in the aliphatic region but signals of aromatic protons escape filtering.
-Thus, we incorporated our $X{d,J3}$ scheme to that sequence and coded an $X{150}X{120}X{d,220}$ sequence.
-Effectively, this sequence can be regarded as a variation application, we show enhanced suppression of undesired PCP1 signals when Xd is incorporated to a sequential X-half-360 filtered 2D TOCSY experiment (Fig. 5).
-To demonstrate the improvement, the 2D TOCSY was first run using a conventional X120X150 filter element (Fig. 5, black) and compared with a 2D TOCSY using an X120X150Xd,220 element (Fig. 5, blue) that additionally targets residual signals in the aromatic region.
-A simple visual inspection reveals that spurious cross peaks between protein aromatic signals are efficiently suppressed upon addition of the delayed decoupling element, while cross peaks observed between the amide protons in the phosphopantetheine arm and aliphatic neighbours (around 3.5 ppm 365 along the Y axis) do not suffer from losses in sensitivity.
+Inclusion of delayed decoupling in the detected dimension of a sequential-tuned filter removes spurious signals with minimal costs in sensitivity and improves the quality of related multi-dimensional experiments.
+As revealed in Fig. 4a, the sequential $X{150}X{120}$ sequence adequately suppresses signals in the aliphatic region but signals of aromatic protons escape filtering.
+Thus, we incorporated our X{d,J3} scheme to that sequence and coded an X150X120X{d,220} sequence.
+Effectively, this sequence can be regarded as a variation of the triple-tuned filters of Zangger et al. (2003), in which the last filter is shared between the water-suppression scheme and the detection period.
+Here, τ was arrayed, and optimal suppression was achieved for a value corresponding to 183.6 Hz.
+Figure 4d shows that X_d could suppress surviving signals from the protein by up to 83 % in the aromatic region (calculated from intensities) and the sequence will permit unambiguous studies of the unlabeled tethered prosthetic group.
+As an immediate application, we show enhanced suppression of undesired PCP1 signals when X_d is incorporated into the direct dimension of a sequential X-half-filtered 2-D TOCSY experiment (Fig. 5).
+To demonstrate the improvement, the 2-D TOCSY was first run using a conventional $X{120}X{150}$ filter element (Fig. 5, black) and compared with a 2-D TOCSY using an X120X150X{d.220} element (Fig. 5, blue) that additionally targets residual signals in the aromatic region.
+A simple visual inspection reveals that spurious cross peaks between protein aromatic signals are efficiently suppressed upon addition of the delayed decoupling element, while cross peaks observed between the amide protons in the phosphopantetheine arm and aliphatic neighbors (around 3.5 ppm along the y axis) do not suffer from losses in sensitivity.
 Thus, in spite of its limitation and perhaps esoteric nature, we find delayed decoupling as a filter to be straightforward to implement and to immediately improve on existing filtering techniques aimed at studies of unlabeled moieties in presence of labeled partners.

-355 of the triple-tuned filters of (Zangger et al., 2003), in which the last filter is included in the water suppression scheme and detection period.
-Here, τ was arrayed and optimal suppression was achieved for a value corresponding to 183.6 Hz.
-Figure 4(d) shows that Xd could suppress surviving signals from the protein by up to 83% in the aromatic region (calculated from intensities) and the sequence will permit unambiguous studies of the unlabeled tethered prosthetic group.
-As an immediate identical in both spectra but $X_d$ improves the suppression of aromatic signals. (b) Zoom of the spectral region from 6.5 to 9.0 ppm emphasizing the reduction of aromatic signals.
-Daggers denote aromatic signals from PCP1 that are not suppressed in the TOCSY- $X{120}X{150}$ experiment lacking $X_d$ .
-Asterisks denote signals from the prosthetic that are preserved. (c) Cross peaks between aromatic signals of PCP1 are largely suppressed in the 2D-TOCSY upon addition of our delayed decoupling technique with no loss in signal sensitivity for unlabeled signals.
+Figure 5.
+Implementation of delayed decoupling into 2-D homonuclear TOCSY. $X{150}X{120}$ TOCSY was recorded with (blue) and without (black) a $X{d,220}$ filter for enhanced suppression of aromatic signals. (a) 1-D trace of the detected dimension.
+The aliphatic region is identical in both spectra but X_d improves the suppression of aromatic signals. (b) Zoom of the spectral region from 6.5 to 9.0 ppm emphasizing the reduction of aromatic signals.
+Daggers denote aromatic signals from PCP1 that are not suppressed in the TOCSY- $X{120}X{150}$ experiment lacking X_d .
+Asterisks denote signals from the prosthetic that are preserved. (c) Cross peaks between aromatic signals of PCP1 are largely suppressed in the 2-D TOCSY upon addition of our delayed decoupling technique with no loss in signal sensitivity for unlabeled signals.

-5 Future Directions
+5 Future directions